All About Adaptogens and Their Benefits

 - supports a healthy liver and detoxification

-Chaga Mushroom for Fighting Disease
+Chaga Mushroom: Fighting Disease

 Chaga has been consumed for centuries in Eastern cultures for it’s immune-strengthening properties.
 The chaga mushroom is very high in antioxidants making it a potent disease-fighter.
 Chaga is easily obtained in capsule, tablet or powder forms or in my favourite way to enjoy the benefits of chaga, in Four Sigmatic Mushroom Coffee.
+This chaga extract powder is also easy to blend into smoothies, coffee and other drinks.

 - disease-fighting antioxidants